The Door is Wide Open & Your Profits are Stepping Out

 Together we lose $27 billion dollars (US) – if you own or manage a building, your share is $6,750/year

-We regularly share information about how to better manage refrigerants, we talk about their impact, results from our work, and stories we hear from others.
+We regularly share information about how to better manage refrigerants and implement better refrigerant tracking.
+We talk about their impact, results from our work, and stories we hear from others.
 This week we’re reviewing a report by the EIA (Environmental Investigation Agency).
 Yes they are a European environmental group, and their goal of spreading climate change awareness may seem out of touch with the day to day responsibilities of the average building owner/manager in the US.
-But if you replace the word climate change with lost profit, this story has some revealing results.
+But if you replace the word climate change with lost profit, this story has some revealing results for environmental sustainability, corporate sustainability, and maximizing profit while decreasing your environmental footprint.

 You don’t know where your gasses are coming from, or where they are going